-- you elect to discontinue coverage, - you work at any job, - 6 months have passed after you stopped working due to disability, - your Workers' Compensation or Short-Term Disability ends, - you receive the maximum benefits under Short-Term Disability or Workers' Compensation, or - you become eligible for Medicare as your primary insurer.
+- you elect to discontinue coverage, - you work at any job, - your LTD benefit is terminated because the Fund has determined that you are no longer totally disabled, - 30 months have passed after you stopped working due to disability, - your Workers' Compensation or short-term disability ends, - you receive the maximum benefits under Short-term disability or Workers' Compensation and are not eligible for LTD or a disability pension from the Building Service 32BJ Pension Fund, or - you become eligible for Medicare as your primary insurer.

-If you die while receiving extended health coverage, your dependent(s)' eligibility will end 30 days after the date of your death.
+If you die while receiving extended health coverage, your dependent(s) eligibility will end 30 days after the date of your death.

-To receive this extended coverage (Fund-paid Health Extension), you must submit proof of disability as described in the Fund-paid Health Extension section of the COBRA election notice no later than 60 days after the date coverage would have been lost (90 days after you stopped working due to a disability).
+To receive this extended coverage (Fund-paid COBRA), you must apply and submit proof of disability no later than 60 days after the date coverage would have been lost (90 days after you stopped working due to a disability).
+You apply by completing the COBRA Continuation of Coverage Election Form which is mailed to you.
+In addition, you can obtain a copy of this form from Member Services.
 The Plan reserves the right to require proof of your continued disability from time to time.
 This extension of coverage will count toward the period in which you are entitled to continuing coverage under COBRA.
-(See pages 104-109 for COBRA information.)
+(See pages 106-111 for COBRA information.)